-Given enough time and access to the necessary programs and calculators, you could discover how likely you are to have a heart attack in the next few years, how much your estimated medical expenses are for 2018, and what your life expectancy is.
-You could collect a lot of numbers in ink on paper that is used to define who you are by a wide-range of individuals including medical professionals, insurance companies, and your human resources department (although those numbers won’t be tied to a name in this instance).
+Given enough time and access to the necessary programs and calculators, you could discover how likely you are to have a heart attack in the next few years, how much your estimated medical expenses are for 2018, and your life expectancy.
+You could collect a lot of numbers in ink on paper that is used to define who you are by a wide range of individuals, including medical professionals, insurance companies, and your human resources department (although those numbers won’t be tied to a name in this instance).

-What no one can tell you, though, is what the magic key is for motivating you to change your attitude and lifestyle and improve upon those educated guesses.
+What no one can tell you, though, is the magic key for motivating you to change your attitude and lifestyle and improve upon those educated guesses.
 For some people, just being told that they have a 40% chance of having a major cardiovascular event within five years would be enough to inspire change.
 For a lot of people, it isn’t enough.
 Neither is a sense of accomplishment and mastery, monetary incentives, nor social acceptance likely to elicit any sustained metamorphoses.
-We know this, as a collective, because we have been throwing ideas at the wall for many, many years in a frenzied attempt to solve this puzzle, and nothing has worked.
-None of the flashy computer programs and gamification, gift cards, freebies, motivational interviewing, or SMART goals have really had any real effect on the rates of disease and sickness on the whole.
+As a collective, we know this because we have been throwing ideas at the wall for many, many years in a frenzied attempt to solve this puzzle, and nothing has worked.
+None of the flashy computer programs and gamification, gift cards, freebies, motivational interviewing, or SMART goals have had any real effect on disease and sickness rates.
 This is why there is a billion-dollar industry devoted to convincing others that you have finally found the key.
 Eureka!
-You can bring down health care costs…” whoops, ok, well I didn’t mean bring down exactly.
+You can bring down health care costs…” whoops, okay, I didn’t mean bringing down exactly.
 Can we send you a flyer or a brochure or something to engage your people and then circle back and see how that’s going?”
-That’s what the wellness industry is in a nutshell – circling back; we circle back all day, every day.
+That’s what the wellness industry is in a nutshell – circling back; we circle back every day.
 Every “remedy” we contrive of will work for a small percentage of the population.
-And it will likely only work for a short period of time, generally until the novelty wears off or until the applause stops.
+And it will likely only work for a short period, generally until the novelty wears off or until the applause stops.

 Some of us are motivated by money, while others would gladly expend money to save time.
-Some of us are driven by feeling better mentally or physically, but it’s easy to forget that others have been feeling bad for so long that the idea of anything different seems so unachievable that it fails to motivate.
+Some of us are driven by feeling better mentally or physically.
+Still, it’s easy to forget that others have been feeling bad for so long that the idea of anything different seems so unachievable that it fails to motivate.

 People in the business of population health are told to ignore the people who are already doing well and focus instead on the individuals who have fallen into the gap.
 This is fine and dandy if you can safely assume that the people who are already doing well will continue to do well.
-Unfortunately, that’s not what research leads me to believe is going to be the experience of the majority of these people.
+Unfortunately, that’s not what research leads me to believe is going to be the majority of these people’s experiences.
 These are humans that we are talking about here, so that’s a pretty brazen assumption to make.
-Not only are we likely to lose any headway made by this group of people who are actively trying to improve themselves today, but the people who have fallen into the gap will likely prove to continue to be unaffected by our attempts to inspire them to manage their health.
+If we ignore them, we are likely to lose any headway made by this group of people who are actively trying to improve themselves today.
+Still, the people who have fallen into the gap will likely prove to continue to be unaffected by our attempts to inspire them to manage their health.
 In this scenario, we are clearly in the red at the end of the day.

-Instead of spending our days essentially playing Whac-A-Mole with a large group of people who are certainly not going to be extrinsically motivated by anything or anyone, maybe we would be better served to focus more attention on keeping motivation high among the much smaller group of those who have had their lightbulb moment and are already in the midst of trying to better themselves.
+Instead of spending our days mostly playing Whac-A-Mole with a large group of people who are certainly not going to be extrinsically motivated by anything or anyone, maybe we would be better served to focus more attention on keeping motivation high among the much smaller group of those who have had their lightbulb moment and are already trying to better themselves.